S&P 500 flirts with record high as month, quarter draw to a close

 “The overall stock market continues to be on a tear, with very consistent gains for quite some time,” Ghriskey said.
 “Valuations, while certainly high by historical standards, have been at a fairly consistent level, benefiting from the economic recovery.”

-Among the 11 major sectors of the S&P, energy (.SPNY) was the biggest percentage gainer, while real estate (.SPLRCR) suffered the biggest loss.
+Among the 11 major sectors of the S&P, energy was the biggest percentage gainer, while real estate suffered the biggest loss.

-Boeing Co (BA.N) gained 2.2% after Germany's defense ministry announced it would buy five of the planemaker's P-8A maritime control aircraft, coming on the heels of United Airlines (UAL.O) unveiling its largest-ever order for new planes. read more
+Boeing Co gained 2.2% after Germany’s defense ministry announced it would buy five of the planemaker’s P-8A maritime control aircraft, coming on the heels of United Airlines unveiling its largest-ever order for new planes.

 Advancing issues outnumbered declining ones on the NYSE by a 1.25-to-1 ratio; on Nasdaq, a 1.17-to-1 ratio favored decliners.